America's Funniest Home Videos: 1989–1997: Bob Saget

 Saget himself soon grew tired of the repetitive format and was eager to pursue other projects as a comedian, actor and director.
 Producer Di Bona held him to his contract, resulting in a frustrated Saget listlessly going through the motions, constantly getting out of character and making pointed remarks on the air during his last two seasons.
-Saget's contract expired in May 1997 and he decided to leave the show afterward.
+Saget's contract expired in May 1997 and he decided to leave the show in June.
 However, according to Di Bona, the producers felt a change (and change of hosts) was needed for AFV as a result of ABC going through a change of leadership (longtime parent company Capital Cities/ABC had then recently completed the sale of its assets to current owner The Walt Disney Company).
-His former Full House castmates—except for Mary-Kate and Ashley Olsen—appeared for the penultimate episode of Season 8 (airing on May 9, 1997, in a special Friday broadcast as part of ABC's comedy-centered "3D Week" programming stunt), (Note: In addition to this episode, several of Saget's Full House castmates made guest appearances on America's Funniest Home Videos during his concurrent runs on both shows: Dave Coulier and John Stamos previously appeared in the second grand prize episode of Season 3 (aired on February 16, 1992), Candace Cameron and Scott Weinger appeared in a Season 5 episode (aired on March 27, 1994), and Mary-Kate and Ashley Olsen made their only AFHV appearance in the first grand prize episode of Season 6 (aired on November 13, 1994).) preceding Saget's final episode as host, the season-ending $100,000 grand prize episode (aired in its regular slot on May 18).
-(The two final Saget episodes were rebroadcast on September 21, 1997, the day before production commenced on Season 9.)
+His former Full House castmates—except for Mary-Kate and Ashley Olsen—appeared for the penultimate aired episode of Season 8 (Note: This episode was the 25th episode produced of the 30 for that season.) (airing on May 9, 1997, in a special Friday broadcast as part of ABC's comedy-centered "3D Week" programming stunt), (Note: In addition to this episode, several of Saget's Full House castmates made guest appearances on America's Funniest Home Videos during his concurrent runs on both shows: Dave Coulier and John Stamos previously appeared in the second grand prize episode of Season 3 (show #317; aired on February 16, 1992), Candace Cameron and Scott Weinger appeared in a Season 5 episode (show #520; aired on March 27, 1994), and Mary-Kate and Ashley Olsen made their only AFHV appearance in the first grand prize episode of Season 6 (show #608; aired on November 13, 1994).) preceding Saget's final episode as host, the season-ending $100,000 grand prize episode (aired in its regular slot on May 18).
+(The two final broadcast Saget episodes (Note: 825 and 830, with 825 being a new version without the 3D gimmicks.) were rebroadcast on September 21, 1997, the day before production commenced on Season 9.)

 Saget returned to America's Funniest Home Videos on three different occasions—first, to co-host a 20th anniversary special edition episode alongside then-host Tom Bergeron, which aired on November 29, 2009 (which was three days shy of AFVs actual 20th anniversary date of its premiere on the air on November 26, 1989); a cameo appearance at the end of Bergeron's final episode on May 17, 2015, where he was driving a golf cart and to co-host a 30th anniversary documentary special (AFV: America...
 This Is You!) alongside Bergeron and current host Ribeiro, which aired on December 8, 2019 (his last appearance prior to his death in early January 2022).